A celebration of peak Joe Cole: ‘A special player, full of fantasy’

 “Listen, Joe is one of the best players in our country,” he said.
 “He has come back from an injury and showed great form for Chelsea.
 It still amazes me how the club have come to the conclusion of letting Joe go.”

 But Cole was only granted two substitute appearances, and his club career similarly failed to take-off thereafter.

-A move to Liverpool never recovered after a red card on his debut and a missed penalty in second appearance.
+A move to Liverpool never recovered after a red card on his debut and a missed penalty in his second appearance.

-To his credit, Cole continued to battle against his body, and dropped down two divisions to rekindle his love for the game at Coventry City before heading west for an an Indian Summer with the Tampa Bay Rowdies.
+To his credit, Cole continued to battle against his body, and dropped down two divisions to rekindle his love for the game at Coventry City before heading west for an Indian Summer with the Tampa Bay Rowdies.

-While many are tempted to label Cole a waste of potential, it would be unfair.
+While many are tempted to label Cole a waste of potential, that would be unfair.
 He is one of only 11 Englishman to have won three Premier League titles, three FA Cups and played in three World Cups.